KhronosGroup/SPIRV-LLVM-Translator/docs/SPIRVRepresentationInLLVM.rst

 SPIR-V extensions are allowed to add new storage classes.
-For example, SPV_INTEL_usm_storage_classes extension adds DeviceOnlyINTEL and HostOnlyINTEL storage classes which are mapped to addrspace(5) and addrspace(6) appropriately.
+For example, SPV_INTEL_usm_storage_classes extension adds DeviceOnlyINTEL and HostOnlyINTEL storage classes which are mapped to addrspace(5) and addrspace(6) respectively.

 SPIR-V Instructions Mapped to LLVM Function Calls
 =================================================